rogerfitz/tutorials/book_scanner_to_audiobook/README.md

+###[Notebooks Done]!
+Feel free to get started using this.
+It "should" work.
+I'm working on creating some videos now.
 # Overview
-#### [Nearly done] Still need to do the audio portion and then touch up all the comments/rerun things
 Takes a video of page turning, identifies pages, does OCR, and generates an audio file.
+It should be realitvely easy to create your own page turning video.
+Just notice how in my video I keep the camera still and avoided having too many shadows in the video
 ## Install Steps
 If this is your first tutorial you've used please start with installing miniconda and cloning the repo.
 Install miniconda https://docs.conda.io/en/latest/miniconda.html (choose latest python version under your OS.
 Likely 64 bit)